GEOG 3022 - Food Security

 Online LearningThe detailed course guide and additional course-related material will be made available through MyUni.
 These materials include amongst other information:

 • Powerpoint slides from the lectures and workshops.
-Detailed slides will be posted in MyUni before lectures and workshops, and lecture recordings will be posted on MyUni.
+Detailed slides will be posted in MyUni before lectures and workshops.
+Lecture recordings will be posted after lectures.

 • Links to on-line reading materials.
 Students will also be assisted to undertake academic reference searches online